-To get their signature rich, orange yolk colour, their hens' feed mainly consists of maize, hi-protein soya bean, sesame, spent grain from barley and wheat and other wheat products.
-Vitamins, minerals, enzymes, organic acids, amino acids and probiotics are also added for the health of the hens.
-Naturally, Freedom Range hens are also hormone and antibiotics free.
+To get their signature rich, orange yolk colour, the hens' feed may consist of maize, hi-protein soya bean, sesame, spent grain from barley and wheat and other wheat products.
+Naturally, their hens are hormone and antibiotics free.

 The Colour Of The Eggshell